 Slotter and Gardner tested their hypothesis with a cleverly-designed experiment.
-Participants – all single college students – viewed a bunch of characteristics, or traits, that ranged from very positive (e.g., intelligent, kind) to very negative (e.g., selfish, dishonest).
-They rated how positively they viewed each trait, and indicated how much each trait described them.
-Next, the participants read a profile of another student who was allegedly a student at the same school.
+Participants—all single college students—viewed a set of characteristics, or traits, that ranged from very positive (intelligent, kind) to very negative (selfish, dishonest).
+They rated how positively they viewed each trait—and indicated how much each trait described themselves.
+Next, participants read a profile of another young adult—allegedly a student at the same school.
 Importantly, the profile was tailored to each participant to include a trait that the participant had rated as both negative and uncharacteristic of themselves.
 For example, if a participant rated themselves as being very selfless, and had noted that they dislike selfishness in others, then the person in the profile was said to be selfish.
-Participants were randomly assigned to read that the profile was either a dating profile of a single student (experimental condition), or a professional profile of a student who was running for student government (control condition).
-The experimental condition captures the situation of being romantically interested in a flawed person, whereas the control condition represents simply coming across a flawed person in a non-romantic context.
+Participants were randomly told either that the profile was a dating profile of a single student (the experimental condition), or a professional profile of a student who running for school government (the control condition).
+The experimental condition captured the situation of being romantically interested in a flawed person, whereas the control condition represented simply coming across a flawed person in a non-romantic context.

 This post was originally written for the website Science of Relationships.

 Slotter, E. B., & Gardner, W. L. (2012).
 The dangers of dating the “bad boy” (or girl): When does romantic desire encourage us to take on the negative qualities of potential partners?
 Journal of Experimental Social Psychology, 48, 1173-1178.